• Skip to primary navigation

 Stir, breaking up the miso as you go, and simmer until the miso is almost all broken up and just about fully incorporated (approximately 2 minutes).

-Add the cooked pasta (and the vegan butter, if using) to the pan and coat with the sauce using tongs.
+Add the cooked pasta (and the vegan butter, if using) to the miso mixture in the pan and coat with the sauce using tongs.

 Turn off the heat and add ½ cup of the pumpkin seed "cheese" to the pasta.